tendermint/classic/sdk/docs/interfaces/lite/specification.md

     MultiStoreCommitInfo []MultiStoreCommitID //All substore commitIDs
     StoreName string //Current substore name
-    Height  int64 //The commit height of current substore RootHash cmn.HexBytes //The root hash of this IAVL tree Version  int64 //The version of the key-value in this IAVL tree InnerNodes []proofInnerNode //The path from to root node to key-value leaf node }
+    Height  int64 //The commit height of current substore RootHash []byte //The root hash of this IAVL tree Version  int64 //The version of the key-value in this IAVL tree InnerNodes []proofInnerNode //The path from to root node to key-value leaf node }